In 2008 I started working for the Surrey Music Service. I taught clarinet, sax and flute to individuals and groups of all sizes in several schools.

 In September 2015 I became the Music Coordinator for Keevil Primary School.
 I work with each class from Reception to Year 6 as well as running a choir, band, recorder ensemble and assisting with all school plays and productions.
 In 2016 the choir performed at the Trowbridge music festival.

 In April 2020, during the Covid-19 lockdown, I began teaching my pupils online via Zoom.
 I find this to be a very good alternative to face to face teaching.
-As soon as schools allow visiting teachers back onto their premesis I will be returning to teach my students in person.
-When this happens I will still be offering online lessons to new students that might find this method more convenient.
+Since then I have taught a mixture of online and face to face lessons.

 I studied at the Royal Welsh College of Music and Drama, 2003-2008.